Preparing Inbound Shipments

 Case-packed products

-3. Product Barcode, Seller SKU, Item Description and Item Quantity must be clearly printed on the package/box containing case-packed products.
+2. Product Barcode, Seller SKU, Item Description and Item Quantity must be clearly printed on the carton containing case-packed products.

 Example Carton Label.